mb1511/MUMmer-MUMi/README.md

 	similarity most of the time.

-	The __init__.py, multi.py and fasta.py are tools and utils from a larger project and have been stripped of some code, but feel free to copy/use what is there for your own endeavours :)
+	The __init__.py, multi.py and fasta.py are tools and utils from a larger project and have been stripped of some code, but feel free to use what is there for your own endeavours :)